Clumpy Outflows from Super-Eddington Accreting Black Holes I: Radiation Hydrodynamics Simulations and Observational Implications: Clumpy outflows: properties and observables

 \subsection{Statistics of Clumpy Outflows}

 In this subsection, we adopt a statistical approach to characterize the ensemble properties of these clumpy outflows, providing insight into their collective evolution and dynamics.
-Employing the ionization parameter selection criterion, we systematically identify clumps and quantify their key physical properties, including their characteristic sizes, mean velocities, average densities, and radial distances from the central radiation source.
+Following the similar procedures as done in Figure~\ref{fig_clumpyoutflow}, clumps are identified and picked up along each polar angles (with { an interval of $\delta \theta=\pi/2N_{\theta}$}) when ionization parameters met our criterion for each time snapshot.
+After clump identification, we systematically calculate their key physical properties, including their characteristic {radial} sizes, mean velocities, average densities, and radial distances from the central radiation source.
 This analysis encompasses clumps detected across all polar angles and throughout the temporal domain spanning $0.9-1.7\times 10^5~r_{\rm g}/c$, sampled at intervals of $\delta t=200~r_{\rm g}/c$.
 The resulting statistical distributions of these properties are presented in Figure~\ref{fig_statistics}.

 The left panel of Figure~\ref{fig_statistics} presents the joint probability distribution of clump properties in the density-size plane, with the corresponding marginalized probability distributions for density and size displayed in the right and upper side panels, respectively.
 The red solid curves overlaid on the main panel represent contours of constant optical depth, corresponding to $\tau = \rho \kappa_{\rm sca}\Delta r = 1$ and $\tau = 10$, where $\kappa_{\rm sca}$ denotes the electron scattering opacity and $\Delta r$ represents the clump size.